Access To The Trade Forums

 We do apologise but we are unable to go chasing down trade references and so on.
 Should you wish to use a trade referee please have them contact us from a verifiable email address or domain or, alternatively, a member of the site that already has trade status.

-Step 2: Contact Site Admin Or Apply Online
+Step 2: Contact Site Admin

 To organise access to the trade areas please contact site admin with details of your company or the company you work for and admin will enable that feature where appropriate.
 Please be aware that only genuine trade members will be allowed access and that UKW may verify the details given and also may request references to allow access.
 Please note that we may ask for proof of your company and verify the details given, identification or some basic questions to ascertain the validity of the request.
 This also applies to the "Related Trades" and we may require faxed or emailed details to enable access.